Digit Murphy: CWHL

 For the 2012–13 CWHL season, Murphy served as both head coach and general manager of the Boston Blades.
 She led the franchise to the 2013 Clarkson Cup and 2015 Clarkson Cup championships, along with an appearance in the finals of the 2014 Clarkson Cup.
 Murphy was named the 2013 CWHL Coach of the Year and was credited as the winning coach for Team Red in the inaugural 1st Canadian Women's Hockey League All-Star Game.

 During her second season with the Blades, she was recognized with the Women's Ice Hockey Founders Award, leading the Blades to the best regular season record in league play.
 Her time with the Blades involved becoming the first American-born coach to win two Clarkson Cup titles, and becoming the first coach to lead a US-based team to two Cup wins.

 On February 27, 2017, Murphy was named as the chief coach for the HC Kunlun Red Star women's team, known as Kunlun Red Star WIH that competed as a member of the CWHL, signaling her return to the CWHL for the 2017–18 season.
 Serving as the head coach of the Kunlun Red Star WIH franchise, one of two expansion teams in China, the club featured goaltender Noora Räty and forward Kelli Stack, who played for Murphy with the Blades.
 Räty became the first European goaltender to win the CWHL Goaltender of the Year Award, while Stack became the first American-born player to capture the Angela James Bowl, awarded to the CWHL's leading scorer.
 By season's end, the Red Star qualified for the 2018 Clarkson Cup championship game, which they lost to the Markham Thunder.
 She left Kunlun Red Star in May 2018.

-NWHL
+NWHL/PHF

 On April 22, 2020, Murphy was named president of the National Women's Hockey League's (NWHL) first Canadian expansion franchise, the Toronto Six.
 On October 20, 2020, Murphy was named first head coach in franchise history.
 With a coaching staff that included Lisa Haley, Murphy led the Six to a first place finish during the 2020–21 NWHL season, highlighted by a four-game winning streak.
 Following the season, she stepped down as coach to focus on her role as president of the Six.

+On May 5, 2022, Murphy joined the Metropolitan Riveters as their new team president.